-As the leader of Center of Hope for many years, I established relationships with inmates, people on the streets, and people of other cultures.
-They offered me so many other perspectives!
-And plenty became friends as we genuinely cared about each other.
+At Center of Hope, I established relationships with inmates, people on the streets, and people of other cultures.
+They offered interesting perspectives, and I found new friends.

-One of my best found friendships in the last few years is with someone quite opposed to belief in God.
+A notable friendship has been with someone opposed to belief in God.
 Some might call him an atheist but he doesn’t like labels.
-He has suggested insightful books to read, from which I have learned much.
-Our visits, especially when we meet in person rather than debate on Facebook, are always enlightening.
-He wants to help me sharpen my skills as a pastor and evangelist.
-Most of all, we genuinely care about how each other is doing.
-He knows a desire of mine is that he finds personal peace in God; I imagine a part of him appreciates that I care about that.
+He has suggested insightful books, from which I have learned much.
+He has helped me sharpen my skills as a pastor and evangelist.
+We care about each other.

-My job with New Roots Ministry is rich, especially in meeting people of other countries, cultures and religions.
-Abdul is an example.
-He is orthodox Muslim.
+My job with New Roots Ministry has been rich, especially in meeting people of other countries, cultures and religions.
+Abdul is orthodox Muslim.
 I suppose I am “orthodox” Christian.
-He is always accommodating in teaching me and others about his country—Somalia, and his religion.
-Maybe most special is our genuine care about each other, in a weird way shown through our mutual hope that the other becomes enlightened to what is understood as Truth.
+He is always willing to teach me and others about his country—Somalia, and his religion.
+Maybe most special is our care about each other, shown through our mutual hope that the other becomes enlightened to what is understood as Truth.
 We acknowledge we wouldn’t be much as friends if we didn’t care about that.
-(We talk some about that, then move on to other, more agreeable, subjects.)